frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 NOTE: Story **500** is implemented in the ladybug backend because you can create views in Spring configuration files.
 Story **510** is implemented because the debug tab has a dropdown box in which you can select a view from the list of available views.

+**520:** Given is that I as a user am doing some analysis about my reports and that I have put some filters on the report table.
+Given is that I select another view during my analysis.
+For each metadata field that appears in the table for both views, I want that my filter on that field remains.
+This way I can continue my analysis without having to retype my filters unnecessarily.

 # I want to understand how the message captured by a report was processed

 **1000:** As a support engineer or Frank developer, I want to see the name of each checkpoint that is shown in the tree view.
 The name is not required to be unique.